teqfw/web-event/doc/session.md

 * **Session**:  a separate browser tab that has its own session store, which is separate from the session store of other tabs and can be used to store data specific to that tab.
 * **Direct Stream**: flow of event messages sent from the front-end to the back-end over the HTTP(S) connection.
-* **Reverse Stream**: flow of event messages sent from the back-end to the front-end over the SSE connection.
+* **Reverse Stream**: flow of event messages sent from the back-end to the certain tab of the front-end over the SSE connection.

 ## Identification: Front and Session